Australia: Post-war and contemporary eras

 In the three decades following World War II, Australia experienced significant increases in living standards, leisure time and suburban development.
 Governments encouraged a large wave of immigration from across Europe and called these migrants "New Australians".
-High immigration was justified to Australians using the slogan "populate or perish," and from the 1960s the white Australia policy was gradually relaxed.
+High immigration was justified to Australians using the slogan "populate or perish", and from the 1960s the White Australia policy was gradually relaxed.

 A member of the Western Bloc during the Cold War, Australia participated in the Korean War and the Malayan Emergency during the 1950s and the Vietnam War from 1962 to 1973.
 Tensions over communist influence in society led to unsuccessful attempts by the Menzies Government to ban the Communist Party of Australia, and a bitter split in the Labor Party in 1955.

 As a result of a 1967 referendum, the federal government gained the power to legislate with regard to Aboriginal Australians, and Aboriginal Australians were fully included in the census.
-Pre-colonial land interests (referred to as native title in Australia) was recognised in law for the first time when the High Court of Australia held in Mabo v Queensland (No 2) that Australia was not terra nullius at the time of European settlement.
+Pre-colonial land interests (referred to as native title in Australia) were recognised in law for the first time when the High Court of Australia held in Mabo v Queensland (No 2) that Australia was not terra nullius at the time of European settlement.

 Following the abolition of the last vestiges of the White Australia policy in 1973, Australia's demography and culture transformed as a result of a large and ongoing wave of non-European immigration, mostly from Asia.
-The late 20th century also saw an increasing focus on foreign policy ties with other Asia–Pacific nations.
+During the late 20th century, Australia increased its foreign policy ties within the Asia–Pacific region.
 The Australia Acts of 1986 severed the remaining constitutional ties between Australia and the United Kingdom while maintaining the monarch in her independent capacity as Queen of Australia.
 In a 1999 constitutional referendum, 55% of voters rejected abolishing the monarchy and becoming a republic.

-Following the September 11 attacks on the United States, Australia joined the United States in fighting the Afghanistan War from 2001 to 2021 and the Iraq War from 2003 to 2009.
+Following the September 11 attacks in the United States, Australia joined the United States in fighting the Afghanistan War from 2001 to 2021 and the Iraq War from 2003 to 2009.
 The nation's trade relations also became increasingly oriented towards East Asia in the 21st century, with China becoming the nation's largest trading partner by a large margin.

 In response to the COVID-19 pandemic, from March 2020 lockdowns and other restrictions on public gatherings and movement across the national and state borders were implemented by the Federal, state and territory governments.
 Following the rollout of vaccines in 2021, these restrictions were gradually eased.
 In October 2023, Australia declared that COVID-19 was no longer a communicable disease incident of national significance.